bharatnautiyal/ELK_Stack/README.md

 # Download and install the Debian package of Kibana manually

-The Debian package for Kibana v8.10.1 can be downloaded from the website and installed as follows:

 wget https://artifacts.elastic.co/downloads/kibana/kibana-8.10.2-amd64.deb
 shasum -a 512 kibana-8.10.2-amd64.deb
 sudo dpkg -i kibana-8.10.2-amd64.deb